liuweihanty/ChIP_analysis_tutorial/README.md

 * ### Set up the job running scripts
      Now that we have the adaptor trimmed fastqs, it's time to proceeed to next steps.
 In the flow chart above, we finished steps 1 and 2 so far.
 Step 3 to 6 will be implemented in an automated workflow, which is organized into two bash scripts: <br>
-    * **job_submission.sh**: this script specify and select the two fastq files(forward and reverse reads) for each sample, and send the fastqs to the "run.sh" script below
+    * **job_submission.sh**: this script specify and select the two fastq files(forward and reverse reads) for each sample, and send the fastqs to the "run_job.sh" script below
     * **run_job.sh**:  this scripts takes in the forward and reverse fastqs for each sample from the job_submission.sh file above, and performs steps 3-6 in the flow chart on each sample (except IDR analysis), in a paralelled fashion( all samples will be simutaneously analyzed), so no matter how many samples you have, you just need to run once. <br>